 IslandWood has a duty, bound by its mission and vision, to learn what is keeping students indoors.
 The Community Engagement Forum is answering that call.
 It is providing a space for different community stakeholders to have their voices be heard, for IslandWood to listen, and to work together to provide exceptional learning experiences and inspire lifelong environmental and community stewardship.
 I am excited to continue participating in the forum and look forward to seeing the ideas continue to progress and be put into action.

 As part of our commitment to engaging new audiences and deepening relationships in South Seattle communities, IslandWood is proud to be co-sponsoring the Muslim Association of Puget Sound’s upcoming Martin Luther King Day Youth Advocacy Workshop to Combat Islamphobia.

-About the author: Patricio Ku is an IslandWood Board Member, an alum of our Education for Environment & Community Graduate Program – ’14, and currently works as a Project Associate for Triangle Associates, where he writes and teaches environmental workshops for students around the Puget Sound.
+About the author: Patricio Ku is a former IslandWood Board Member, an alum of our Education for Environment & Community Graduate Program – ’14, and currently works as a Project Associate for Triangle Associates, where he writes and teaches environmental workshops for students around the Puget Sound.